 My interests are political methodology, elections, and education.
 I am particularly interested in questions that involve estimating causal effects, such as What are the effects of negative and positive political TV advertising on voter turnout?
 What is the effect of incumbency status on electoral outcomes, and what are the mechanisms by which incumbents garner their advantage?
 What is the effect of a particular type of student collaboration on academic performance? and What is the effect of attenting a private school on educational outcomes?

 My research has been published in Legislative Studies Quarterly, Electoral Studies, Political Research Quarterly, and PS: Political Science & Politics.
-My most recent publication is an introductory quantitative-methods textbook co-authored with Kosuke Imai, Data Analysis for Social Science: A Friendly and Practical Introduction (DSS), Princeton University Press, forthcoming in November 2022.
-Assuming no prior knowledge of statistics or coding and only minimal knowledge of math, the book teaches the fundamentals of data analysis for social science while analyzing data from published research with the free and popular statistical program R.
+My most recent publication is an introductory quantitative-methods textbook co-authored with Kosuke Imai, Data Analysis for Social Science: A Friendly and Practical Introduction (DSS), Princeton University Press, 2022.
+Assuming no prior knowledge of statistics or coding and only minimal knowledge of math, the book teaches the fundamentals of survey research, predictive models, and causal inference while analyzing data from published research with the free and popular statistical program R.

 For the last six years, I have taught an introductory undergraduate quantitative-methods course at Suffolk, Data Analysis and Politics (POLS 201).
 In it, students learn, by doing, how to code in R, use statistics and real-world data to answer substantive political questions such as What is the effect of Pfizer's vaccine on the probability of contracting COVID?, and identify the strengths and weaknesses of social scientific studies.